Particular/docs.particular.net/persistence/selecting.md

 ### SQL persistence

 This persister stores saga data as a JSON blob.
-This gives much better performance and maintainability than the NHibernate persister.
-The NHibernate persister stores data in tabular format, creating multiple tables for sagas, especially when using complex data types.
+This gives much better performance and maintainability than the NHibernate persister, which stores data in tabular format, creating multiple tables for sagas.

 Since SQL Server and PostgreSQL have great support for querying JSON data, this persister is recommended over NHibernate.